-The long jump is a power event that comprises of the following four phases:
+A long jump is a power event that comprises the following four phases:

 To achieve maximum distance in the long jump the athlete will have to balance three components - speed, technique and strength.

 The objective of the approach run is for the athlete to achieve the ideal speed.
-Rhythm in the approach run is important to ensure the ideal speed is achieved at take off and accuracy in hitting the take off board.
-It is important the athlete develops a good running rhythm before accuracy is addressed.
+Rhythm in the approach run is important to ensure the ideal speed is achieved at take-off and accuracy in hitting the take-off board.
+The athlete must develop a good running rhythm before accuracy is addressed.
 The length of the run will depend on the athlete's age and speed.
-When first determining the number of strides in the approach run start by matching the number of stride with the athlete's age;
+When first determining the number of strides in the approach run start by matching the number of strides with the athlete's age;

-Accuracy of the approach run onto the take off board is established by:
+The accuracy of the approach run onto the take-off board is established by:

-Dr. Philip Graham-Smith of the University of Salford (UK) and Professor Adrian Lees of the John Moores University Liverpool (UK) have identified algorithms that will predict an average distance that an athlete would be expected to jump for a given speed.
-These algorithms are based on official approach speeds and distances collected over a period of ten years from junior and senior championships and Grand Prix events.
+Dr Graham-Smith and Professor Lees (2002)[3,4] have identified algorithms that will predict an average distance that an athlete would be expected to jump for a given speed.
+These algorithms are based on official approach speeds and distances collected over ten years from junior and senior championships and Grand Prix events.

 The preparation for the long jump take-off begins in the later phases of the approach run.
-The long jumper prepares for take off by sinking the hips and then raising the hips into the take off phase.
-This usually results in the next to last stride being longer than normal and the final stride being up to 25 centimetres shorter than a normal running stride.
-It must be emphasised that the hip sink and stride adjustment all happen in response to the athlete's postural adjustments in preparation for the take off.
-At take off ensure the hips are slightly forward of the shoulders.
+The long jumper prepares for take-off by sinking the hips and then raising the hips into the take-off phase.
+This usually results in the next to last stride is longer than normal and the final stride being up to 25 centimetres shorter than a normal running stride.
+It must be emphasised that the hip sink and stride adjustment all happen in response to the athlete's postural adjustments in preparation for the take-off.
+At take-off ensure the hips are slightly forward of the shoulders.

-The head should be carried in a normal position, in line with spine, and the eyes should be focused forward and slightly up.
+The head should be carried in a normal position, in line with the spine and the eyes should be focused forward and slightly up.

 The flight through the air

-Speed and lift generated on the runway and through take off can result in a good distance.
-After a take off the athlete tends to have forward rotation that, if not corrected, will result in the feet hitting the sand early and a loss of distance in the jump.
+Speed and lift generated on the runway and through take-off can result in a good distance.
+After take-off, the athlete tends to have a forward rotation that, if not corrected, will result in the feet hitting the sand early and a loss of distance in the jump.
 The cyclic forward movement of the legs and arms, as seen in the hitch-kick for example, will correct this forward rotation.

-The take off speed of a male elite long jumper is about 10.5 metres/second in a "run through" (take off angle of zero degrees) and 3.5 metres/second for a vertical jump (take off angle of 90 degrees).
-This decrease in speed means that the optimum angle of take off is well below 45 degrees.
-Linthorne et a (2005) identifies that the optimum take off angle for a world-class long jumper may be 21.5°± 3.5°.
-Research by Lees et al. (1994) identifies that the optimum take off angle for a world-class male long jumper may be 21°± 6°
+The take-off speed of a male elite long jumper is about 10.5 metres/second in a "run through" (take-off angle of zero degrees) and 3.5 metres/second for a vertical jump (take-off angle of 90 degrees).
+This decrease in speed means that the optimum angle of take-off is well below 45 degrees.
+Linthorne et al. (2005) identifies that the optimum take-off angle for a world-class long jumper may be 21.5°± 3.5°.
+Research by Lees et al. (1994) identifies that the optimum take-off angle for a world-class male long jumper maybe 21°± 6°

 Long Jump Styles